Volunteer opportunities for Law Students and Graduate Solicitors

 How do I apply?

 JusticeNet offers student placements as part of university Clinical Legal Education courses.
 Students can volunteer at JusticeNet for one day per week during the university semester as part of their course.
-Currently, the University of South Australia and University of Adelaide participate in this program.
-If you are interested in a placement, please contact your course coordinator at your university.
+Currently, the University of Adelaide participates in this program.
+If you are interested in a placement, please contact your course coordinator.

 Retired and Career-break Lawyers